bradleytaunt/1mb-club/submit.md

 1. Do a [Cloudflare URL Scan](https://radar.cloudflare.com/scan) of your website
 2. Once complete, check the "Bytes Total" stat in the "Network" card to make sure the **uncompressed** size of your site is less than 1MB
-3. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [submit a patch](https://lists.sr.ht/~bt/1mb-club-devel)
+3. If your site satisfies this requirement, add it to the existing `_data/sites.yml` file (following the same format as other members) and [open a PR](https://codeberg.org/btxx/1mb-club) or [submit a patch via email](https://lists.sr.ht/~bt/1mb-club-devel) if that's your jam
 4. I will then review your patch and merge it into master.
 Once merged, your site will be added to the list.

 > **Note:** Don't worry about where you place your content inside the existing `_data/sites.yml` file.
 The order will be automatically reformatted once it is approved and merged into `master`.

-### Help With Submitting Patches
+### Help With Submitting Email Patches

-The main project repo can be [found here](https://git.sr.ht/~bt/1mb-club).

-[Submit a patch](https://lists.sr.ht/~bt/1mb-club-devel) and your web page will be reviewed for quality assurance.

 If you have never submitted a patch with git email, take a look at this very helpful guide: [git-send-email.io](https://git-send-email.io/)

+Otherwise, feel free to simply [open a PR on Codeberg](https://codeberg.org/btxx/1mb-club).

 The format of your newly added web page should be as follows: